What You Should Know About Motorcycle Accidents

 Under Virginia law, motorcyclists and their passengers must wear helmets that meet federal Department of Transportation safety standards.
 The statistics support this law.
 The Centers for Disease Control and Prevention report that motorcycle helmets saved approximately 1859 lives in 2016, and an additional 802 lives could have been saved if all riders and passengers wore helmets.
 The use of helmets reduces a rider’s risk of death by 37% and their risk of head injury by 69%.

-If you were not wearing a helmet at the time of your motorcycle crash, that fact could change the outcome of your personal injury case.
-Virginia law states that you must mitigate your damage, so you have an obligation to limit the extent of the damage caused by a motor vehicle accident.
-This is done by wearing your seatbelt, wearing a helmet on a motorcycle, and practicing defensive driving.
+Virginia law states that you must mitigate your damage by wearing your seat belt, wearing a helmet on a motorcycle, and practicing defensive driving.
 When you choose not to wear a helmet, the other side could argue that you failed in your duty to mitigate damage.

-While this will impact your case if it turns into a personal injury lawsuit, it can also affect your negotiations with the insurance company if the case settles out of court.
-Negotiations occur before a claim turns into a lawsuit, and once the insurance adjuster finds out that you were not wearing a helmet, they will use that fact to dispute liability and either decrease your settlement amount or refuse to settle at all.
+Additionally, if an insurance adjuster finds out that you were not wearing a helmet, they will use that fact to dispute liability and either decrease your settlement amount or refuse to settle at all.

 Motorcycle crashes are rarely minor events for the motorcyclist.
 These accidents often result in serious or fatal injuries because the rider does not have the protection of an enclosed vehicle.
 Not only are these crashes violent and traumatic, but they can also result in life-changing injuries and financial devastation.